SABR is pleased to announce the formation of the 19th Century Grave Marker Project.

 The purpose and goal of the project is to identify 19th-century baseball notables who either lack a grave marker or whose headstone is in dire disrepair, and then rectify those issues.

-The 19th Century Grave Marker Project Committee is chaired by SABR member Ralph Carhart, who will coordinate this project closely with the SABR office in Phoenix.
+The 19th Century Grave Marker Project Committee is chaired by SABR member Sam Gazdziak, who will coordinate this project closely with SABR headquarters.

 - Donate online: Click here to make a tax-deductible donation to the SABR 19th Century Grave Marker Project

-- Donate by mail: Mail a check to SABR, Cronkite School at ASU, 555 N. Central Ave. #416, Phoenix, AZ 85004 (please add a notation for "19th Century Grave Marker Project" in the memo line)
+- Donate by mail: Mail a check to SABR, PO Box 1715, Milwaukee, WI 53201 (please add a notation for “19th Century Grave Marker Project” in the memo line)

-The first site chosen for this undertaking is that of an original New York Knickerbocker, James Whyte Davis, one of the Founding Fathers of baseball.
-Efforts are already under way for the Davis marker to be placed on his unmarked grave in the historic Green-Wood Cemetery in Brooklyn, New York.
-Donations are now being accepted specifically for the Davis grave site and/or the 19th Century Grave Marker Project in general.
-To learn more about the James Whyte Davis ceremony scheduled for May 14, 2016, click here.
+The first site chosen for this undertaking is that of an original New York Knickerbocker, James Whyte Davis, one of the Founding Fathers of baseball, in the historic Green-Wood Cemetery in Brooklyn, New York.
+Donations are now being accepted for individual projects or the 19th Century Grave Marker Project in general.

 Donations may be made in any amount, large or small, but to help initiate the project, a $25 donation is suggested; approximately the equivalent of one dollar at the time of Davis’ passing in 1899.
 Thank you in advance for your generosity.